Surrogacy for Gay Fathers: The Complete Guide

 - Do your surrogates specifically consent to working with same-sex couples?

-- Do you have LGBT+ experienced attorneys on your team?
+- Do you have LGBTQ+ experienced attorneys on your team?

 - Can you provide references from gay dads you've worked with?